Recurring Final Exam Dream?

 Hypotheses and Interpretations (from the literature and anecdotal):

-- The dream may reflect a sense of responsibility, duty, or choice where the dreamer knows what he/she should do, but is hesitant/reluctant to do the act
+- The dream may reflect a sense of responsibility, duty, or choice where the dreamer knows what he should do, but is hesitant or reluctant to do the act.

-When I spent a week doing presentations and enjoying time with the other neuroscientists and educators in Argentina this month (September '09) I learned that test stress is not one of their problems.
+When I spent a week doing presentations and enjoying time with other neuroscientists and educators in Argentina this month (September 2009), I learned that test stress is not one of their problems.
 If a students pass the individual classes in one educational level, they can proceed to the next level.
-There are end of term tests, but they do not have the "make or break" impact on a students' future options or the finances of a school.
-Again my "research" was informal and anecdotal, but among the 40 people I casually questioned between ages 16 - 66 not one had any version of The Dream.
+There are end of term tests, but they do not have the "make or break" impact on a student's future options or the finances of a school.
+Again, my "research" was informal and anecdotal, but among the 40 people I casually questioned between ages 16 and 66, not one had any version of The Dream.